 Today Downhills, Corbridge is a good course for viewing,with most of the fences being visible from the on course facilities.

 The finish is a long climb uphill, testing the stamina and fitness of both horse and rider.

-The next point to point races at Downhills, Corbridge will be Sunday 25th February 2018.
+For details on the next point to point races at Downhills, Corbridge click here.